artsy/artsy.github.io/_posts/2018-11-18-conditional-types-in-typescript.markdown

 of type system started appearing in mainstream languages relatively recently (in the last 10 years or so), and might be a little counterintuitive if you come from a Java or C# background.

-You might have heard of 'duck typing' in relation to dynamically-typed languages.
+You may have heard of 'duck typing' in relation to dynamically-typed languages.
 The phrase 'duck typing' comes from the proverb

 > If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.